 \subsection{Comparison with State-of-the-Arts}

-\paragraph{Quantitative Comparisons.} In Table~\ref{tab:result}, we report the PSNR and SSIM results of the models trained with GT-Rain-Snow and WeatherStream datasets, respectively.
+\paragraph{Quantitative Comparisons.} In Table~\ref{tab:result}, we report the PSNR and SSIM of the models trained with GT-Rain-Snow and WeatherStream datasets, respectively.
 It can be seen that our method consistently improves the performance of baseline de-weathering models regardless of whether a CNN or Transformer backbone, thereby demonstrating its satisfactory capability.
 In particular, when training models with GT-Rain-Snow dataset, our transformer-based Restormer obtains $0.66$dB PSNR improvements while CNN-based RainRobust achieves $0.39$dB PSNR gains.
 Although the inconsistencies in the WeatherStream are significantly reduced in comparison with GT-Rain-Snow.
 When training models with WeatherStream, our Restormer and RainRobust still obtain $0.21$dB and $0.24$dB PSNR gains, respectively.
 Moreover, our method universally boosts the capability of de-weathering across different weather conditions.

-\paragraph{Qualitative Comparisons.} Fig.~\ref{fig:gtrain_results} and Fig.~\ref{fig:weather_results} show visual comparisons on various weather scenarios.
-Overall, our method brings visible improvements with fewer degradations and more consistent color.
-For instance, in the bottom-right example of Fig.~\ref{fig:gtrain_results}, our method promisingly recovers the color of heavily foggy images, while vanilla Restormer only removes some streaks.
-In the top-left example of Fig.~\ref{fig:weather_results}, our de-weathered image contains fewer snow streaks than vanilla Rain-Robust.
+\paragraph{Qualitative Comparisons.} Fig.~\ref{fig:gtrain_results} and Fig.~\ref{fig:weather_results} show visual comparisons on various scenarios.
+Our method brings visible improvements with fewer degradation and more consistent color.
+For instance, in the bottom-right example of Fig.~\ref{fig:gtrain_results}, our method promisingly recovers the color of heavily foggy images, while Restormer only removes some streaks.
+In the top-left example of Fig.~\ref{fig:weather_results}, our de-weathered image contains fewer snow streaks than Rain-Robust.